202chaz/ngDeal/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

+> A simple Angular v6 application that fetches data from BestBuys API and list deals of day filterable by the product name.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.